CS2103JAN2017-F14-B3/addressbook-level4/docs/UserGuide.md

 Format: `save FILEPATH`

 > * FILEPATH must be valid.
-> * By default, data is saved to a file called iManager.xml under the folder called ìdataî.
+> * By default, data is saved to a file called iManager.xml under the folder called ‚Äúdata‚Äù.
 The data folder is automatically created in the same location where you launched iManager.jar.
 > * Changes made to iManager are automatically saved.
 There is NO NEED to save them manually.

 Examples: